-Disk 1 no media diskpart or disk 0 no media 0 bytes diskpart are related phrases that users may encounter the error when they use diskpart command to make changes on their usb disk/flash however it feedback with 'Disk * no media' error and the partition would not show up too.
+Disk 1 no media diskpart or disk 0 no media 0 bytes diskpart are related phrases that users may encounter the error when they use diskpart command to make changes on their usb disk/flash or internal hard drive however it says 'Disk * no media' error and the partition would not show up too.

 There is no media in the device mostly came up with the disk no media error in the command line diskpart.

 This diskpart no media errors may happen to many disks when they are corrupted

 Here is a photo that shows Microsoft diskpart is telling disk 2 no media 0b when you type 'list disk' in the command line.
 If you type 'select disk 2', it can be selected without problem, however any change on the selected disk/partition on the disk 2 may lead to error: There is no media in the device.

 'Disk 1 No Media' may also reads 'Disk 1 Removable No Media' that is listed under the photo displaying what it looks like in disk management.

 Preparations: You need to stop using the disk and never try to repair this damaged disk if there were important files inside of the disk/flash drive.
 A read-only data recovery program will help retrieve data from the disk * no media error before any changes to the disk.